handicraftsman/gogling/README.md

 You'll find built standard library in the `lib/` directory.

-Note that not all go libraries are compiled for now because some of them cause compilation errors when trying to relay them to the lua world.
-One of them is `math`.
+Note that not all go libraries and symbols are included for now because some of them cause compilation errors when trying to relay them to the lua world.
+You can find list of then in `get-gostdlib.rb`.